mqq-marek/ProjectEuler-254/README.md

 Today we try to decrease time of computing sg(i).

 Computing sg(i) looks in the following way:
-- build the first f_value which has i digits (i: 10-> 19, i: 71->89999999)
+- build the first f_value which has i digits
+  (i: 10-> 19, i: 71->89999999)
 - find n as: :
   - suffix which contains (f_value // 9!)  digits '9'
   - prefix which sum of factorial digits is: f_value % 9!
 - build sg as sum of digits n: 9 * (f_value // 9!) + digits_sum(prefix)

-Number of digits of f_value increased fas.
-For i = 500 F_value has 56 digits
+Number of digits of f_value increased fast.
+For i = 500 F_value has 56 digits, n value has 10\*\*49 digits,
-so cost od operations on such numbers start to be high.
+so cost of operations on such numbers start to be very high.

 Let's look at the F_values base on increasing order of i:
 76: 499999999